Geomagnetic reversal: Duration

-Magnetic field

-The magnetic field will not vanish completely, but many poles might form chaotically in different places during reversal, until it stabilizes again.

 Causes

 The magnetic field of the Earth, and of other planets that have magnetic fields, is generated by dynamo action in which convection of molten iron in the planetary core generates electric currents which in turn give rise to magnetic fields.
 In simulations of planetary dynamos, reversals often emerge spontaneously from the underlying dynamics.
 For example, Gary Glatzmaier and collaborator Paul Roberts of UCLA ran a numerical model of the coupling between electromagnetism and fluid dynamics in the Earth's interior.
-Their simulation reproduced key features of the magnetic field over more than 40,000 years of simulated time and the computer-generated field reversed itself.
+Their simulation reproduced key features of the magnetic field over more than 40,000 years of simulated time, and the computer-generated field reversed itself.
 Global field reversals at irregular intervals have also been observed in the laboratory liquid metal experiment "VKS2".

 In some simulations, this leads to an instability in which the magnetic field spontaneously flips over into the opposite orientation.
 This scenario is supported by observations of the solar magnetic field, which undergoes spontaneous reversals every 9–12 years.
-However, with the Sun it is observed that the solar magnetic intensity greatly increases during a reversal, whereas reversals on Earth seem to occur during periods of low field strength.
+With the Sun it is observed that the solar magnetic intensity greatly increases during a reversal, whereas reversals on Earth seem to occur during periods of low field strength.

-Hypothesized triggers

 Some scientists, such as Richard A. Muller, think that geomagnetic reversals are not spontaneous processes but rather are triggered by external events that directly disrupt the flow in the Earth's core.
 Proposals include impact events or internal events such as the arrival of continental slabs carried down into the mantle by the action of plate tectonics at subduction zones or the initiation of new mantle plumes from the core-mantle boundary.
 Supporters of this hypothesis hold that any of these events could lead to a large scale disruption of the dynamo, effectively turning off the geomagnetic field.
 Because the magnetic field is stable in either the present north–south orientation or a reversed orientation, they propose that when the field recovers from such a disruption it spontaneously chooses one state or the other, such that half the recoveries become reversals.
-However, the proposed mechanism does not appear to work in a quantitative model, and the evidence from stratigraphy for a correlation between reversals and impact events is weak.
+This proposed mechanism does not appear to work in a quantitative model, and the evidence from stratigraphy for a correlation between reversals and impact events is weak.
 There is no evidence for a reversal connected with the impact event that caused the Cretaceous–Paleogene extinction event.